-- ECON 200 Principles of Microeconomics
+- ECON 200 Microeconomic Theory

-- ECON 210 Principles of Macroeconomics
+- ECON 210 Macroeconomic Theory

-- BUSI 200 Principles of Accounting I
+- · BUSI 200 Principles of Accounting I

-- Any two of the following: BUSI 280 Global Business BUSI 290 International Marketing ECON 335 International Finance ECON 360 International Economics
+- · Any two of the following:

+BUSI 280 Global Business

+BUSI 290 International Marketing

+ECON 335 International Finance

-- One upper-level study abroad economics or business course (excluding those taken in the preceding bulleted section) or one study abroad internship.
+One upper-level study abroad economics or business course (excluding those taken in the preceding bulleted section) or one study abroad internship.
 (An internship may be conducted in an international department of a domestic company.)
 NOTE: Students majoring in the Economics and Business Department may not double count courses in the last two bulleted sections for satisfaction of major requirements.